How to start an eCommerce business

 5. Add payments

-At Clover, we support in-person and online payments – backed with PCI-compliant data security, point-to-point encryption (P2PE), and credit card tokenization to help keep you and your customers safer from payment fraud.
+At Clover, we support in-person and online payments–backed with PCI-compliant data security, point-to-point encryption (P2PE), and credit card tokenization to help keep you and your customers safer from payment fraud.

 Our eCommerce solutions also come with inventory management support and seamless integration with our eCommerce platform partners and other software applications from the Clover App Market.
 With detailed business analytics, you can run customized reports to help quickly identify important metrics such as best-selling items or busiest days of the week.
 These business insights can help you make better-informed decisions about potential opportunities and challenges on the horizon.

-6. Launch your store
+8. Launch your online store

 Once your business is legally set up with an SEO-friendly site that supports PCI-compliant payment acceptance, you’re ready to officially open.
+While virtual launches may not generate the same type of buzz as their physical counterparts, digital marketing and social media outreach can have your customers waiting in anticipation.

 To learn more about how our PCI-compliant payment solutions can help you quickly and more securely process sales for your eCommerce store, schedule a free consultation today.